mkock/vuitton/README.md

 this already when you copy/paste it.

 During availability checks, the algorithm will look for this particular SKU and provide more accurate results.

+## Notifications

+Currently, the monitor will open a product URL in your default browser when it comes in stock, and send a desktop notification.
+Either of these notification types can be disabled via the command-line flags.

+## Finally...

+If you found this application useful, give me a star on GitHub to show your appreciation.
+You can also give me a mention on [Twitter](https://twitter.com/MartinKock).

 Enjoy!